GhostShellOfficial/ghostshell/README.md

 7. China;
 And others...

-<b>About the coin: </b>
+<b>About the coin: </b><br>

 Each day a new privacy scandal comes out, and GTS aims to bring full scale anonymity & privacy.
-It is a Human Right to have privacy, and GhostShell is your shield.
+It is a Human Right to have privacy, and GhostShell is your shield.<br>
-We believe GTS will finally bring back the meaning of privacy, anonymity and security that was supposed to be in every single cryptocurrency.
+We believe GTS will finally bring back the meaning of privacy, anonymity and security that was supposed to be in every single cryptocurrency.<br>
 We want to bring you the solution for these problems.
-We want people that suffer from dictatorships, unfair sanctions, starvation derived from their regimes in African and Asian countries to independently be able to control their own financial destiny.
+We want people that suffer from dictatorships, unfair sanctions, starvation derived from their regimes in African and Asian countries to independently be able to control their own financial destiny. <br>

-GhostShell is a cryptocurrency that gives its users the full anonymity on every single move.
+GhostShell is a cryptocurrency that gives its users the full anonymity on every single move.<br>
-GTS Blockchain is using:
+GTS Blockchain is using:<br>
 1. PoSv3;
 2. Mixing;
 3. Stealth Addresses;